sjbrown/misc_work/genesis/rules.md

 ## Band Meeting Phase

-As band members finish Living the Life or Writing and Riffing, they draw a card from the top of the Events deck.
-When the Band Meeting phase begins, players should have 2 event cards, their "Chill" card and the card they just drew.

-Players may discuss a plan before looking at their drawn Event card, but once they have looked at their Event card, they may not speak until after the Event or Chill cards are revealed.
+Players will start with two event cards, a "Chill" card, and a "Go Solo" card.
+During Live the Life, gain additional Event cards.

-Players look at their Event cards, they choose either their Event or Chill card to play, they place that chosen card face-down on the table in front of them.
+Players look at their Event cards, and secretly choose one.
+They place that chosen card face-down on the table in front of them.
 When all players have chosen, the cards are revealed simultaneously.
-Then the effects of any Event cards are executed.
+Then the effects (if any) are executed.

-After the card has been executed, it is discarded.
+Players may discuss a plan before looking at their drawn Event card, but can not disclose the title or effects of any gained Event cards.

+If a "Chill" card is played, it has no effect to execute, unless all three players played a "Chill" card, in which case an unlocked Gig card is randomly chosen and "burnt" (that is, placed back into the box).

-If a Producer card is played at the Band Meeting, that producer is available for hire during the Studio phase this round.
-After the Studio phase, the producer card is discarded.
+If a "Producer" card is played, place it next to the Studio.
+Now there are multiple producers to hire during the Studio phase.
+After the Studio phase ends, discard the "Producer" card.

+If a "Go Solo" card is played, the band breaks up.
+Execute any other played Event cards first, then transition to the Breaking Up The Band mini-game.

+Other Event cards are discarded after they are executed.
+If there is a conflict, cards are executed in order of COMMITMENT.

 ## Studio Phase